pombredanne/centidb/docs/concepts.rst

 The power of clustering is that it exposes the underlying storage engine directly to the user, so that they may customize it to match their application's expected behaviour.
-If the majority of an application's query load takes the form of a range query on a particular order, then it might make sense to order the storage engine identically, since doing so allows a secondary index scan + large number of random lookups to be translated into a far smaller number of scans of the main table.
+If the majority of an application's query load takes the form of a range walk in a particular order, then it might make sense to order the storage engine identically, since doing so allows a secondary index scan + large number of random lookups to be translated into a single scan of the main table.

 Not only can CPU-intensive lookups be avoided, but since the storage engine's mandate is to store records with similar keys close together, disk IO is also